Skip to main content

 We have a variety of catering outlets and shops on campus with reasonably priced, healthy options.
 Microwaves are available to heat up your food from home in The SU building, lime tree and Fountain Canteen, and the Virgil Building in town.

-For the 2023/24 academic year, we are also ensuring that our outlets offer a hot meal for £1.50.
-These will be vegetarian and may include options such as pasta and pesto or chilli noodles.
+For the 2024/25 academic year, we are also ensuring that our outlets offer a hot meal for £1.50.
+These will be vegetarian and include options such as pasta, jacket potatoes and soup.

 We have also introduced the Bath Go app where you'll earn loyalty points to spend on food and drink.
 You'll also get your tenth hot drink free when you buy nine, and your tenth piece of fruit free when you buy nine pieces.
 Bath Go is not accepted in Fresh, and The Plug and Tub.

 Students also can get a range of discounts, including 10% off in the Fresh shop on campus with a Totum card.
 The Fresh and Market stores have price locks on 200 essential products, including staples such as bread, milk and pasta so you can do your weekly shop without needing to go into town.
-Fresh also offers the Co-op '5 for £6 freezer deal', as well as a number of other promotions including a lunchtime meal deal for Fresh.
 Both The Market and Fresh accept cash.

 You can also use the Olio food-sharing app which enables you to reduce food waste and save money; if you have spare food you can list it for others to collect, or pick up items from your neighbours to build food-sharing communities.